raminsalah/helm-flask/README.md

-## Containdrization of the App
+## Containerization of the App
  docker build -t python-rest-api .

 ## Running the Container
  docker run -p 9001:9001 python-rest-api